chmarti1/lconfig/README.md

 - Error handling
     - Messages to STDERR include the funciton's name and a description of the failure
     - Each error message uniquely identifies a location in the code

+## <a name="license"></a> License
+This software is released under the [GNU General Public License version 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+LCONFIG is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## <a name="start"></a> Getting started